Starting our Bordeaux wine education

 We liked what we tried enough to grab pictures of the labels of the Grand Vin and the second label, Chevalier de Lascombes, named for the knight whose son acquired the vineyards in the 1600s.

 The next stop on our tasting tour was Château Léoville Poyferré.
-The tasting room had a cool display of the soils of in Saint-Julien - layers of sandy-clay soil and gravel topped with rocks that reminded us of the Rocks District of Walla Walla.
+The tasting room had a cool display of the soils of Saint-Julien — layers of sandy-clay soil and gravel topped with rocks that reminded us of the Rocks District of Walla Walla.
 I have seen some of these wines at our big-box wine store, but they are quite spendy.

 We ended our day with an example of "leave them wanting more" — at the elegant Château Pichon Baron.
 I could spend all day here.
 The estate, like the others, dates from the 1600s, but the photogenic castle is on the newer side, from the mid-19th century.